 Outside of work, Tara enjoys spending time with her husband and her cat.
 She loves to travel, explore and learn by visiting museums, reading and trying new foods!

 MSc-SLP(C), Reg.
 CASLPO

 After graduation, she worked in an acute care hospital in Edmonton, Alberta.
-Here she gained experience with assessing and treating adult communication and swallowing disorders.
+Here she gained experience in assessing and treating adult communication and swallowing disorders.
 She also worked in the neonatal intensive care unit with infants with feeding and swallowing difficulties.
 Amanda has completed additional training in PROMPTS for Restructuring Oral Muscular Phonetic Targets, (PROMPT), Sequential Oral Sensory (S.O.S.)
-Approach to Feeding, TalkTools Feeding therapy: A Sensory Motor Approach, Childbirth and Postpartum Professional Association (CAPPA) 20 Hour Lactation Education Workshop, amongst others.
+Approach to Feeding, TalkTools Feeding therapy: A Sensory-Motor Approach, Childbirth and Postpartum Professional Association (CAPPA) 20 Hour Lactation Education Workshop, amongst others.

-As part of the Anderson Speech Consultant team, Amanda welcomes the opportunity to work with all ages and clients with a variety of needs.
+As part of the Anderson Therapy Services team, Amanda welcomes the opportunity to work with all ages and clients with a variety of needs.
 Amanda is a compassionate clinician who believes in individualized treatment programs and targeting functional goals.